Last updated:

 The U.S. has long been a destination for people seeking asylum.

-Those seeking asylum in 2023 are fleeing complex humanitarian emergencies, including Venezuela, the war in Ukraine, the Northern Triangle of Central America and Haiti.
+Those seeking asylum in 2024 are fleeing complex humanitarian emergencies in various locations, including Venezuela, Ukraine, the Northern Triangle of Central America and Haiti.
 These contexts have made meeting basic survival needs a daily struggle for much of the population.
 Many face persecution in their country of origin, particularly those already marginalized, leading people to seek a better life and protection for themselves and their families.

 According to Human Rights Watch, “The United States’ asylum statutes implement protections for refugees found in the 1951 United Nations Refugee Convention (and its 1967 Protocol), developed in the wake of the Second World War.
 An individual seeking asylum protection is sometimes referred to as an asylum seeker.
-An individual can request asylum from within the United States or at the U.S. border, whether after entering the country between ports of entry or at a port of entry … Applicants must file within one year of their arrival in the United States, absent extraordinary circumstances.”
+An individual can request asylum from within the United States or at the U.S. border, whether after entering the country between ports of entry or at a port of entry.”

 Many people use the words refugee and asylum seeker (sometimes called an asylee) and migrant interchangeably, but they are all different groups with different legal protections and rights.
 The following two definitions are from Amnesty International: